tomazweiss/tomazweiss.github.io/_posts/2022-03-19-generating_slovenian_names.md

-This project was inspired by [this talk](https://www.youtube.com/watch?v=g2bQJIth1-I){:target="_blank"} by Jacqueline Nolis and the code was mostly “stolen” from [this Github repo](https://github.com/nolis-llc/pet-names){:target="_blank"}.
+This project was inspired by [this talk](https://www.youtube.com/watch?v=g2bQJIth1-I){:target="_blank"} by Jacqueline Nolis and the code was mostly “stolen” from [this GitHub repo](https://github.com/nolis-llc/pet-names){:target="_blank"}.

 ## Data Preparation